SamselTomasz/GBT/README.md

 ## Changelog:

+### 11 Jan 2016
+The whole LF (local folder access) was redesigned.
+The testSuit was created.
+While working on testSuit i realised that most of functions in LF have to be changed.
+All public functions return a status now.
+It is either a OK or error message that has to be handled by main program.
+The testSuit is checking now all functions in LF, all possible errors and scenerious i was able to come up with.
+But it has to be changed a bit.
 ### 10 Dec 2015
 Amount of functions and complication of setting up testing environment every time when something is changed made me think about test suit.
 The basic setup of local folders and files for test suit was added.
 ### ...
 The local file and dir access created.
 Its running smooth.
 The functions of this class will be an outline for future classes, like ftp and samba access.
 This functions will have the same name across all classes, so no matter whats the destination dir, the main program will be able to use its basic commands to mirror files.
 This will provide scalability of program and its functions.
 ### Some time ago:
 Came up with idea to create this program.
 Start working on outline to provide basic file and dir acces on local file system.
 With the time the basic functions of the class emerged.